 If charity is God in me, why look for God any further than myself?

 And if God is in me as love, why do I change or disfigure God's face with acts or values which are not love?

 -Carlo Carretto 1910-1988 Love Is for Living (quoted from Carlo Carretto: Essential Writings, Robert Ellsberg)

 The Last Word

 Christ is bathed in light; let us also be bathed in light.
 Christ is baptized; let us also go down with him, and rise with him.

 Here I am, back at the Jordan.
-I was here in Advent -- lost, clutching at straws, impressed by a mere reed shaken by the wind, broken and empty.
+I was here in Advent -- lost, clutching at straws, what did I expect - a mere reed shaken by the wind, broken and empty as my soul?
 I met a prophet in the desert.
 YOU !Turn toward the Holy One, he said.
 Repent.
 Accept the forgiveness of your sins and begin a new way.
 Come into the River, he said.
 Prepare the way of the Lord, he said.

 And now, in Epiphany, at that same river, the prophet baptizes the One who was, who is, who is to come.
 This One, this man, is manifested in absolute ordinariness.
 Is this the Good News he speaks of?
 Utter ordinariness?
 The sacred unfolding in the mundane?
 Can hope live in my broken life, raw-fleshed with loss?

 A Voice hovers over the face of the waters - as if the man in the river, just like me, must be reassured of this hope also.
 Beloved.
 You are my Beloved.
 What losses await this One manifested so fully in the human condition?